 Another great tip can be suggesting to your kids that they put some of their weekly pocket money aside ahead of the holidays.
 Explain that the more they save now, the more they will have on holiday to spend on fun activities.
 They might be able to afford that fun inflatable they wanted last year, along with the snorkel and mask as well as unlimited ice creams.
 Why not set them a saving’s target?
 That way they have a goal to work towards.

 As most parents learn very quickly lots of the ‘fun’ activities your children want to do don’t come free, meaning that a day trip can cost a small fortune for a family.
 Help avoid conflicts over this by coming up with a list of free activities and day’s out.
 You’ll be surprised at how many there are out there!
 If they ask, simply explain that by enjoying some less costly activities means there’s more left in the pot for other treats.
+Activities such as festival camping or staycations can be so much fun and need not cost much at all!

 If you have slightly older children the summer can be the perfect time for them to get their first job.
 Explain just how much money they could save up if they work so many days every week, and what this could mean long term.
 They’ll also see the benefits of being rewarded for hard work when they’ve managed to save up for the latest, flashiest gadget that they can show off to their friends.